tqa25/on-device-AI/README.md

 *   **LLM Inference API:** Powering on-device Large Language Models.
 *   **Hugging Face Integration:** For model discovery and download.

+## ⌨️ Development

+Check out the [development notes](DEVELOPMENT.md) for instructions for how to build the app locally.

 ## 🤝 Feedback

 This is an **experimental Alpha release**, and your input is crucial!